axsh/wakame-vdc/docs/content/installation.md

 This guide will set up a basic Wakame-vdc environment on a single host.
 When we are done with this guide we will have the following features available:

-  * We will have a simple *machine image* running Ubuntu 10.04 (Lucid Lynx).
+  * We will have a simple *machine image* running Ubuntu.
 We will be able to start instances of this image.

   * We will be able to create dynamic firewalls using [Security Groups](security-groups/index.md).